TotalingArc/Discrete_Staking_Dapp/README.md

 - HTML5 and CSS3
 - JavaScript
 - Web3.js
-- CoinGecko API for price feeds
+-  API for price feeds

 ## Setup and Usage